PeterHjHan/Pai/README.md

     {
       ipv4: `your ip address (example: 192.123.456.20:)`
     }
-    'do NOT add the last . at the end, but put a colon'
+    do NOT add the last . at the end, but put a colon
   ```
 7. Run the server `node server.js`
 8. Run the web-socket `node ws-server.js`